Increasing your IELTS Vocabulary is essential for a higher Band Score, but what exactly is “IELTS Vocabulary” and which list should we trust?

 What is the difference between all the word lists?

-I think I’ve covered this in the above, but I’d like to highlight here the many different subject specific lists.
+I’ve covered this above, but I’d like to highlight here the many different subject specific lists.

 Anyone preparing for IELTS should realise that this is a stepping stone to university study.
 You will eventually specialise, and knowing academic words or technical words which are common in your discipline will also be important.

 It’s also useful to remember that although word lists are the result of fairly rigorous research, not so much research has been done in how useful specific lists are.
 Some may be better than others.

 Finally, word lists are just a tool.
 There are many useful words, general, academic and technical, which are not contained in word lists, and conversely some words in word lists that you will never end up needing or using.

 Are there different lists for Spoken and Written English?